-The Department Coffee Fund charges \$5 per month or 25¢ per cup for faculty, staff and students interested in drinking coffee.
+The Department Coffee Fund charges \$5 per month or 25¢ per cup for faculty, staff and students interested in drinking coffee/tea/hot cocoa.
 We use an honor system on the 25¢ per cup payments.
 Place your money in the cup located next to the coffee machine or pay your \$5.00 to Lyddia Ruch-Doll.